-- Response to SIP OPTIONS queries - Incoming PSTN calls to various H.323 telephones at the enterprise.
-All inbound PSTN calls were routed to the enterprise across the SIP trunk from the service provider. - Outgoing PSTN calls from H.323 telephones at the enterprise.
-All outbound PSTN calls were routed from the enterprise across the SIP trunk to the service provider. - Inbound and outbound PSTN calls to/from Avaya one-X® Communicator (soft client).
-Avaya one-X® Communicator can place calls from the local computer or control a remote phone.
+- Avaya Session Border Controller for Enterprise (SBCE) provides Digest Authentication to Level 3 on behalf of Communication Manager.
+INVITE and REFER messages sent from Communication Manager are challenged by Level 3.
+The challenge is answered by the Avaya SBCE. - Response to SIP OPTIONS queries - Incoming PSTN calls to various phone types_including H.323, digital, and analog telephones at the enterprise.
+All inbound PSTN calls were routed to the enterprise across the SIP trunk from the service provider. - Outgoing PSTN calls from various phone types_including H.323, digital, and analog telephones at the enterprise.
+All outbound PSTN calls were routed from the enterprise across the SIP trunk to the service provider. - Inbound and outbound PSTN calls to/from Avaya one-X® Communicator (soft client) Avaya one-X® Communicator can place calls from the local computer or control a remote phone.
 Both of these modes were tested.
-Avaya one-X® Communicator also supports two Voice Over IP (VoIP) protocols: H.323 and SIP.
-Only the H.323 version of Avaya one-X® Communicator was tested. - Various call types including: local, long distance, international, outbound toll-free, operator calls, and local directory assistance (411). - Codec G.711MU and G.729A
+Avaya one-X® Communicator also

-- DTMF transmission using RFC 2833 - Caller ID presentation and Caller ID restriction - Response to incomplete call attempts and trunk errors - Voicemail navigation for inbound and outbound calls - Voicemail Message Waiting Indicator (MWI) - User features such as hold and resume, internal call forwarding, transfer, and conference - Off-net call forwarding and mobility (Extension to Cellular EC500) - Network Call Redirection using the SIP REFER method - Network Call Redirection using the "302 Moved Temporarily" response
+- supports two Voice Over IP (VoIP) protocols: H.323 and SIP.
+Only the H.323 version of Avaya one-X® Communicator was tested. - Various call types including: local, long distance, international, outbound toll-free, operator assisted calls, and local directory assistance (411). - Codec G.711MU and G.729A - DTMF transmission using RFC 2833 - Caller ID presentation and Caller ID restriction - Response to incomplete call attempts and trunk errors - Voicemail navigation for inbound and outbound calls - Voicemail Message Waiting Indicator (MWI) - User features such as hold and resume, internal call forwarding, transfer, and conference - Off-net call forwarding and mobility (extension to cellular) - T.38 Fax - Network Call Redirection using the SIP REFER method